j-p-courneya/Intro-Python-Bioinformatics/_episodes/05-scripts.md

 - "You should try to use a syntax-highlighting text editor to edit your Python scripts"
 - "Use comments to improve the readability of your code and aid understanding for both other people and yourself in the future"
 ---
-Up until now we have been using the IPython interpreter to get to grips with the basic use of Python.
+Up until now we have been using a Jupyter Notebook to get to grips with the basic use of Python.
 From now on, we will be focusing on saving our code in to scripts and running them from the shell by executing the `python` program with our script as an argument.

 > ## Switching to Shell Commands
 >
-> From this lesson onwards we will be switching from typing Python commands in the interpreter
+> For the majority of this lesson onwards we will be switching from typing Python commands in a Jupyter Notebook
 > or a file to typing
 > commands in a shell terminal window (such as bash).
 When you see a `$` in front of a
 > command that tells you to run that command in the shell rather than the Python interpreter.